not so subtle sexism

 Clipping of 1933 article from the Detroit News Archive.

-Very often, women’s successes come hand-in-hand with overt criticisms that are not equally applied to men.
+Very often, women’s successes come hand-in-hand with overt criticisms that are not respectively applied to men.
 Labels like “diva” or “bitch” are words that diminish the accomplishments of women and illustrate the hostility of sexist attitudes.
-One shining example that comes to mind is that of the “difficult” woman.
+An example that comes to mind is that of the “difficult” woman.
 In recent weeks, several tabloid newspapers have dubbed Meghan Markle as “Duchess Difficult.”
-A CNN news story draws in viewers with the flashy headline “Meghan Markle's close friend tears up as he denies rumors she's difficult.”
-Yet the bulk of the content goes on to describe her perspectives (through that of her friend and makeup artist) on motherhood and family.
-However the tagline “difficult woman” furthers the sexist narrative, eclipsing positive intentions.
+A CNN news story draws in viewers with the flashy headline, “Meghan Markle's close friend tears up as he denies rumors she's difficult.”
+The bulk of the article goes on to describe her perspectives (as seen through the eyes of her friend and makeup artist) on motherhood and family.
+However the tagline “difficult woman” stands out to further the sexist narrative, eclipsing any positive intentions by the writer.

 In contrast, successful men are rarely subject to the same harshness bestowed upon their female counterparts.
-Taking a look at an article in Rolling Stone about James Cameron, the director is well known for being difficult, yet lauded for his toughness and high grossing films.
-Not once does the word “difficult” or any other reductive adjective surface in the content to label him.
-However, objectively, the behaviors described in that same article would characterize him as difficult to work with.
-So why are men driven and women difficult?
+Taking a look at an article in Rolling Stone about James Cameron, a director who is well known for his challenging behavior, is lauded for his toughness which produced some of the highest grossing films of all time.
+Not once does the word “difficult” or any other reductive adjective surface in the content describing him.
+However, one could argue that the behaviors described in the article would characterize him as difficult to work with.
+So, why are men driven and women difficult?
 This is just one case of many in an industry rife with sexism, but these examples are not unique to Hollywood.

-Sexism pops up in both subtle and alarming ways in our everyday life.
+Sexism pops up in both subtle and slippery ways in our everyday life.
 We may not even take note of the damage being done, but the effect is cumulative and harmful.
-Here are a few more ways that sexism creeps into our consciousness in our daily reads.
+The use of nicknames in professional settings, the laser focus on a woman’s appearance, and the expectation of gender norms are ways that subtle sexism creeps into our subliminal mind, as I will share below.

 the sexism of nicknames